hamidlvn/Create-data-warehouse-Sales-Integration-/README.md

 - Data cleaning
 - Modify the data structure
 - Data integration
-- How we can get data from a folder with unpredictable number of files
+- How we can get data from a folder with unpredictable number of files (It is auto-update whenever a file will be added to the folder)
 - create data warehouse
 - Data Modeling
 - Create Date Dimension